kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 <div class="pattern-header bg-primary col-3"> When to use </div>
 ::: {.pattern-body .col-9}
-  1. To restrict domain of possible values
+  1. To restrict domain of possible values.
   2. When it is feasible to describe the domain precisely.
 :::